emgong/double-takes/app/posts/2013-08-29-great-technical-talks.md

 It's tempting when discussing this topic to try to separate the approach of a talk (its "design") from its in-person execution (its "delivery"), because shortcomings in a talk's design often appear to be overcome by exceptional delivery.

 The sentiment, "well sure, it's a surface-level summary talk, but it will be fantastically delivered," seems to be a common one.
-I'd maintain that such a talk is marginally more successful than it would have been if presented poorly.
+I'd maintain that such a talk is only marginally more successful than it would have been if presented poorly.
 Obvious information is no less obvious when papered over by an entertaining presentation.

 Similarly, a talk with a groundbreaking, earth-shatteringly important design cannot be saved from a dry, boring, or poorly-prepared delivery.
 It's almost impossible to weed this out by reading an abstract, so don't be surprised if I reach out to you directly to try to gauge your commitment to deliver something that's truly worth attendees' time.

 ## problematic assumptions

-Conference talks that fail to meet their potential often have one of these attributes:
+Conference talks that fail to meet their potential often exhibit one of these tendencies:

 * Assumes a broad survey of all a tool's features is the most  appropriate (or digestible) format for novice attendees
 * Is designed as if the talk's value is equivalent to the sum of information it contains
 * Avoids the discomfort of engaging with complex topics by way of rhetorical flourishes or hand-waving.
 By making complex things seem simple, they might succeed to inspire an audience only to set them up for disappointment upon being reacquainted with reality
-* Associates depth and nuance with "advanced" talks, as if digging into the complex rationale behind a topic is somehow not as valuable for novices
+* Associates depth and nuance with "advanced" talks, as if digging into the rationale that informs a given topic is somehow not as valuable to novices
 * Seeks to satiate the curiosities of attendees as opposed to equipping them with what they need to embark on a journey of their own

 If you plan on submitting a talk to a technical conference, first ask yourself if your topic is at risk of one of the above problems.
 Feel free to [contact me](mailto:justin@testdouble.com) if you would like my feedback!